Project Overview

 Proposed Routes:

-Following feedback from local landowners, local governments and other stakeholders, we will file an application for a Certificate of Public Convenience and Necessity with the Public Service Commission of Wisconsin.
-The application will cover both the proposed solar project and the transmission line and is expected to be filed in 2025.
-The PSCW would then hold public hearings and make a decision on the application, generally within one year.
+Following feedback from the community, local governments and other stakeholders, we will file an application for a Certificate of Public Convenience and Necessity with the Public Service Commission of Wisconsin.
+The application will cover both the proposed solar project and the transmission line and is expected to be filed in mid-2025.
+The PSCW would then begin their process which includes reviewing the application, doing studies and holding public hearings.
+The PSCW process will take 12-18 months after the application is filed.